Theory-of-Everything/nii-nvim/CONTRIBUTING.md

 myvar1 = "fennel"  -- incorrect!
 ```

-- All files must have a breif description of their functionality and(or) layout/usage in multi-line comments `--[[`/`--]]`.
+- All files must have a brief description of their functionality and(or) layout/usage in multiline comments `--[[`/`--]]`.
 The contents of this comment should be tabbed once.
   Example:

 ```lua